 Helping managers at Kraft Heinz through transformation plans

 Getting set to shapeshift

-With the company changes looming, we worked together – fast – to:
+With the company changes looming, we worked together to:

-assess exactly what help their managers would need for the journey
+Assess exactly what support their managers would need for the journey

 As we stepped into our new business transformation, we knew that we wanted to invest in our people.

 Stacey Johnson, Head of Leadership and Culture, Kraft Heinz

 When the pandemic struck, it didn’t slow us down.
 In fact, we barely missed a beat.
 With virtual sessions, flexible schedules and coaches across continents, all of Kraft Heinz’s leaders were able to connect to a coach in a convenient way – even the people overseeing 24-hour-a-day production lines.

 of leaders would recommend their coach to others

 of leaders said using EZRA was “easy or very easy”